 Pecan love is rampant in South Carolina, soaring higher than the shady, long-leafed trees on which they grow.
 But nowhere is that ardor more passionately expressed than in my hometown of Florence, where pecans are a part of the town’s heritage.
-On the first Saturday of November, the entire town goes nuts, literally, when it throws the South Carolina Pecan Festival.
+On the first Saturday of November, the entire town goes nuts, literally, when it throws the SC Pecan Music and Food Festival.
 More than 50,000 revelers fill the streets of downtown to enjoy a full day of family-friendly fun, including everything from live music to cook-offs to local art and, of course, plenty of pecan goodies.
 All to celebrate Florence’s long history of producing delicious pecans.

 Florence is also home to the South Carolina Pecan Trail, a circuit of 17 businesses offering the pecan’s buttery flavors in specialty dishes and treats year-round.
 So you don’t have to wait until November to go nuts.
 I surely didn’t.

 Begin at the beginning

 My journey began at the Florence Convention and Visitors Bureau (CVB), where I picked up an official Pecan Trail Passport.
 The booklet is not only your map to participating establishments, but a ticket to acquiring pecan-related gifts.

 Visit each location, make a purchase and have your passport stamped.
 When you have enough stamps, head back to the CVB to claim your prize.
 Four stamps gets you a nifty nutcracker; eight stamps, the nutcracker and a Pecan Trail drawstring bag; and a fully stamped book gets the nutcracker, bag and a Pecan Trail T-shirt.

 I decided to go all the way.
 How long would it take to fill my passport?
 It was time to get cracking.

 Day 1: Friday